CorySimon/pyIAST/docs/index.rst

 .. code-block:: python

     P_total = 1.0
-    z = [.2, .8]  # list/array of
+    z = [.2, .8]  # list/array of desired mole fractions in adsorbed phase
     y, q = IAST.reverse_IAST(z, P_total, [xe_isotherm, kr_isotherm])

-which will return `y`, the desired bulk gas phase mole fractions, and `q`, an array of component loadings at these mixture conditions predicted by IAST.
+which will return `y`, the required bulk gas phase mole fractions, and `q`, an array of component loadings at these mixture conditions predicted by IAST.
 Entry 0 will correspond to Xe; entry 1 will correspond to Kr.

 ======
 Theory